Gladstone Pottery Museum: Displays

-Media interest
+In popular culture

 Gladstone has seen its share of celebrity interest, from Tony Robinson filming for a BBC documentary 'The Worst Jobs in Britain' and from Alan Titchmarsh.
 It also has regular visits from the Blue Peter crew, and numerous children's TV programmes.
 In 1986, parts 13 and 14 of the Doctor Who serial The Trial of a Time Lord were shot at the museum.
 In the early 1990s it was featured on Noel's House Party with a live 'gunging' outside of the bottle kilns.

-Gladstone pottery museum was featured on Living TV's popular series, "Most Haunted".
+Gladstone Pottery Museum was featured on Living TV's popular series Most Haunted.

 The museum featured in the third episode of the BBC One programme 24 Hours in the Past featuring six celebrities working in the Victorian era.
 The episode aired on 12 May 2015.

 The Great Pottery Throw Down has been filmed on location there since 2020, having moved from Middleport Pottery.

-In 2021, it was used as a regular location for both Netflix TV Series The Irregulars based on the characters from the Arthur Conan Doyle Sherlock Holmes novels and The Colour Room about the local Pottery designer Clarice Cliff.
+In 2021, it was used as a regular location for Netflix series The Irregulars, based on the characters from the Arthur Conan Doyle Sherlock Holmes novels, and The Colour Room, about the local pottery designer Clarice Cliff.

 Celebrations and events

-The museum holds annual events from Halloween ghosts walks and tours, to Christmas Carol Concerts and seasonal festivals.
-It also caters for children with Egg Easter Hunts and Summer Pottery workshops.
+The museum holds annual events from Halloween ghosts walks and tours, to Christmas Carol concerts and seasonal festivals.
+It also caters for children with Easter egg hunts and summer pottery workshops.